 By the CACMS Secretariat: 18-24 months beforehand, the CACMS Secretariat contacts medical schools to establish the dates for site visits in that year.
 Visits usually are scheduled between late September and mid-May.
 Full visits usually run from a Sunday afternoon through the following Wednesday afternoon; limited visits end a day earlier.
-Schools are sent materials and instructions approximately 18 months before the visit, so that they can compile the Data Collection Instrument (DCI) and undertake an institutional self-study.
+Schools are sent materials and instructions approximately 18 months before the visit, so that they can compile the Data Collection Instrument (DCI) and undertake an medical school self-study.
 Completion of the DCI is facilitated by the Secretariat providing the DCI electronically.

 A year or more before the visits, members of individual visit teams are appointed by the CACMS Secretariat.
 All teams have a chair and secretary; full visit teams have two additional members and, when possible, a Faculty Fellow; and limited visit teams have a single member besides the chair and secretary.
 When possible, one member of Canadian visit teams is from the United States.
 Every effort is made to see that visit team membership represents a balance of practitioners and basic science and clinical educators.